 Phacelia and Plantago experienced decreasing mortality across increasing water availability.
 This relationship is well documented in desert ecosystems as the abundance of a generally limited resource drives greater rates of germination and subsequent survival throughout the growing season (Copeland et al., 2016; Balachowski et al., 2018).
-Salvia possessed no significant trend in mortality across increasing soil moisture.
+Salvia did not respond increasing soil moisture – not that interesting….
 Mortality rates were also consistently high, exceeding 75% in all treatments.
-The abnormally high mortality rates observed for Salvia contrast with those observed in previous studies.
+The abnormally high mortality rates observed for Salvia contrast with those observed in previous studies (Citations) –yes right idea link to other research.
 Salvia is commonly used in the ecological restoration of disturbed or invaded ecosystems due to its high competitive ability and resilience to a wide array of temperatures and precipitation regimes (Marushia and Allen, 2011).
 Furthermore, the Salvia seed density used in the present study did not exceed those utilized in restoration programs, therefore intraspecific competition between Salvia individuals was not the cause for the reduced germination and high mortality rates (Toth and Huse, 2014).
 Poor seed quality is theorized to have been the cause for high Salvia mortality.
+Sure – all ok but I would reorganize all this see above suggestions.

+Topic sentence – so this is the brome competition effect paragraph – state no real effect, other studies have found this too, suggests that perhaps for brome it is about capitalizing on opportunity and not on competing directly with natives.
+Ie it wins not by outcompeting others but being there and taking advantage of conditions?
 The mortality of all three native species did not differ when grown with and without brome.
 This was an unexpected observation.
 When competing with only grass species, brome is observed to reduce native grass cover from 73% to 99% (Young et al., 2014).
 Brome has also been observed to reduce the survival of forbs by up to 75% invaded habitats (Thomson et al., 2016).
 This increased native mortality of native annual populations is attributed to the rapid germination and growth of red brome, allowing the brome to crowd out native plants reducing the light levels that reach the soil surface thereby suppressing native germination (Salo, 2004).
 However, Salo et al., (2005) observed similar results as the present study with emergence and survival of native species being insignificantly affected by the presence of red brome.
 It is theorized that the phenotypic plasticity associated with desert annuals allows them to germinate and survive adequately even in the presence of an invasive competitor (Salo et al., 2005).
 Furthermore in natural invaded sites, red brome seed density is much greater than native seed density (Salo et al., 2005), however the present study utilized equal seed densities; ten brome seed and ten native seeds.
-These equal seeding densities may have prevented the excessive crowding out effect which brome relies upon in order to suppress the germination of native species thereby causing insignificant differences between brome and no brome treatments.
+These equal seeding densities may have prevented the excessive crowding out effect which brome relies upon in order to suppress the germination of native species thereby causing insignificant differences between brome and no brome treatments. – sure you can have interpretations about why no difference but I think loads of science out there showing that exotics can become invasive not being better competitors always but being opportunistic.
+JACOB???
+Effects of one-on-one competition in the greenhouse may not reflect the 1000-on-one competition that occurs in the field.
+Also, no idea of competitive effects on belowground biomass (likely important ).
+No data on “opportunism” here, but we do have data on competition.
+Stick to competition.